castogio/castogio.github.io/content/pybeaconvalidator_project_presentation.md

 PyBeaconValidator also assumes the user captured a monitor mode packet capture to be analysed in _.pcap_ format, for instance, taken on a MacBook using the wireless sniffer tool.
-I decided not to integrate the capture function into the program as it would increase the complexity and often the wireless network card of the host machine would not be able to take monitor mode pcaps anyway.
+I decided not to integrate the capture function into the program as it would increase the complexity, and often the wireless network card of the host machine would not be able to take monitor mode pcaps anyway.

 Once the above is cleared, PyBeaconValidator executes the following steps: